SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Having too many seniors is always better than having too less seniors.
 In the worst case if you have a debate room full of juniors, and 2 extra seniors, these seniors can always at least guide the case prep of the juniors and cheer them on, even if they don't speak themselves.

 Senior judge: junior participant ratio is a big deal.
-Often the debsoc doesn't even have 1 available senior for Early on there are often too many juniors.
+Often the debsoc doesn't even have 1 available senior for 6 juniors.
+Early on there are often too many juniors.
 One way to combat this is having more seniors.
-Another way is spreading out sessions even more, such that the juniors are spread out.
+Another way is spreading out sessions even more (scheduling sessions according to the availability of the seniors rather than juniors), such that the juniors are spread out across different sessions, but the senior is available to repeat sessions.